MerlinMagic2018/Lightning-Cash/README.md

 - Block Reward : 5 LightningCash - halved every 8 400 000 blocks

-- Synchronising the wallet takes about 1 hour with a normal download speed.
+- Synchronising the wallet takes about 1 to 2 hours with a normal download speed.